wbrickner/genonym/README.md

 }
 ```
 # Performance
 Genonym can convert and optimize DNA, RNA, and amino acid sequences very quickly.
-On my `MacBook Pro (Retina, 13-inch, Late 2012)`, the time to operate on somewhat long sequences (`73,000 bp`) hovered around 18-22ms.
-Please note that I have not performed any careful or extensive benchmarking *(yet)*.
+On my `MacBook Pro (Retina, 13-inch, Late 2012)`, the time to operate on somewhat long sequences (`73,000 bp`) hovered around `18-22ms`.
+Please note that I have not performed any careful or extensive benchmarking.

 #License
 This work uses the `GPL-3.0` license.